Post three of three, in section For Teachers

 There are free suicide hotlines in most countries in the world.

 This part of the guide is about moving out of crisis management and towards compassionate holding, healing and integration of spiritual psychosis.
-This is the aspect of experience that I am most passionate about.
+This is relevant for people who are in recovery.

-My own experiences have led me to create practices and ways of relating that allow healthy, supportive and safe connection to be made:
+My own experiences have led me to create practices and ways of relating that allow healthy, supportive and safe connections to be made:

-- between people who are in completely different realities or paradigms
+- between people who are in different realities or paradigms

 - between different aspects of a person’s experience, such as the physical and the spiritual

-I wanted to share some of the core principles here that will allow people to start building connection and meaning, even when starting in a state of distress.
+I wanted to share some of the core principles here that will allow people to start building connection and meaning.

-Here is a short description of the basics for practicing with and through spiritual psychosis.
-The practices invite people into the aspects of experience that will help them process their experiences from a more whole and meaningful place.
+These practices invite people into the aspects of experience that will help them process experiences from a more whole and meaningful place.

-However, these practices do start to open up this possibility for people.
-As a friend, relative or support figure you can use these practice principles to help you orient towards coming from a place of compassion and curiosity, which will create the possibility for connection and openness, rather than fear, judgement or dominance.
+As a friend, relative, or support figure, you can also use these practice principles to help you orient towards coming from a place of compassion and curiosity, which will create the possibility for connection and openness, rather than fear, judgement, or dominance.

-If you are having spiritual psychosis these practice principles may help you relate to your experiences and practice through them in a whole and healthy way.
+If you have experienced any spiritual psychosis, these practice principles may help you relate to your experiences in a whole and healthy way.

 Heart Practice